-A case-based update: 2010 paediatric basic and advanced life-support guidelines
+A case-based update of PALS: The 2010 paediatric basic and advanced life-support guidelines

 The Canadian Paediatric Society gives permission to print single copies of this document from our website.
 For permission to reprint or reproduce multiple copies, please see our copyright policy.

-A Cheng, F Bhanji; Canadian Paediatric Society, Acute Care Committee
+A Cheng, F Bhanji; Canadian Paediatric Society.
+Updated by Kristina Krmpotic, Acute Care Committee

-In October 2010, the Heart and Stroke Foundation of Canada and the American Heart Association released new guidelines for cardiopulmonary resuscitation (CPR) that were developed based on an extensive, evidence-based review of the resuscitation literature conducted by the International Liaison Committee on Resuscitation .
-The present article focuses on the highlights of the new paediatric guidelines.
-The neonatal guidelines are reviewed in a separate article in the current issue of Paediatrics & Child Health (pages 289-291).
-Access to the complete guidelines document and the International Liaison Committee on Resuscitation consensus on science and treatment recommendations is available online at heartandstroke.ca/CPRguidelines or circ.ahajournals.org/content/vol122/18_suppl_3/.
+In October 2010, the Heart and Stroke Foundation of Canada and the American Heart Association released new guidelines for cardiopulmonary resuscitation (CPR) .
+These guidelines were updated in November 2015 , based on an extensive, evidence-based review of the resuscitation literature conducted by the International Liaison Committee on Resuscitation .
+This article highlights changes in the 2010 guidelines, with focus on the 2015 updates.
+The neonatal guidelines were reviewed separately in 2017.
+Access to the complete guidelines and the International Liaison Committee on Resuscitation consensus on science and treatment recommendations is available online at: circ.ahajournals.org/content/vol122/18_suppl_3/, circ.ahajournals.org/content/vol132/16_suppl_2/, circ.ahajournals.org/content/vol132/18_suppl_1/ and eccguidelines.heart.org.

 A two-month-old girl presents to the emergency room with vomiting and dehydration.
 On assessment, the nurse determines that the infant is cyanotic and unresponsive.
 The infant is not breathing and has no pulse.